cryptoadvance/specter-desktop/README.md

 - Setting up Specter over Tor: [docs/tor.md](docs/tor.md)
 - Using self-signed certificates in local network or Tor: [docs/self-signed-certificates.md](docs/self-signed-certificates.md)

+## Errors, doubts..
+Read our FAQ!

+If you're stuck while installing/configuring Specter or you're looking for more informations about the project, read our [FAQ](docs/faq.md)!

 ## A few screenshots

 ### Adding a new device